More minority organ donors are needed

 We work continuously with organ procurement organizations (organizations that obtain deceased and donor organs) and have seen minority donation rates double from 15 percent to 31 percent over the last 15 years.
 Our goal for 2016 is to reach 35 percent.
 Working together, we can reach this goal by promoting the positive messages that will enable members of the minority community to make informed decisions to become organ and tissue donors.

-Four frequently asked questions:
+Five frequently asked questions:

 1) Why are so many minority individuals on the waiting list for kidneys?